kaleidos-ventures/taiga-vagrant/README.md

   include them in a `scripts/_custom.sh` using the same erb-syntax, useful if you want some personal configuration in your instance.

+## Provision environment ##

+When writing a provisioner script you can access a global *env* variable that may contain useful information for you to use.
+For example, the `shell.sh` provisioner uses the `env[:shell_profile]` variable to know what shell configuration file the user of the guest machine is using (.bashrc, .bash_profile, .zshrc, ...).

 [vbox]: https://www.virtualbox.org/wiki/Downloads "VirtualBox downloads"
 [vmw]: https://www.virtualbox.org/wiki/Downloads "VMware website"
 [vagrant]: http://downloads.vagrantup.com/ "Vagrant downloads"